aws-samples/aws-modernization-gitops-with-weaveworks/content/90_workshop_9_multistage_ssp/_index.md

 ### What you will learn in this module

-* How to operate a hybrid Kubernetes architecture, using managed EKS in the AWS Cloud and EKS-Distro on premises.
+* How to provision multiple EKS Environments with Terraform and use GitOps to boostrap them.
 * How to structure your infrastructure repository to efficiently manage multiple teams.
 * How to use Kubernetes RBAC to provide secure cluster multi-tenancy.
 * How to use GitOps to promote releases across a hybrid set of independent clusters.
-* How to accomplish data and operational sovereignty.

 ### What is a Shared Services Platform